simplworld/simpl.world.website/_docs/overview.md

 automatically forwarded to the browser.

-Your model service will send messages to the browser or listen to messages from it, and will make REST API calls to the `Simpl-Games-API` service as needed (eg to store state).
+Your model service will send messages to the browser or listen to messages from it, and will make REST API calls to the `Simpl-Games-API` service as needed (e.g. to store state).

 ```plain